How to Have fun as a Family for Free or Cheap

 35. Memory Night

-Take out the photos, let them pick and tell a story from it.
+Take out the photos, let them pick and tell a story about the photo or something it reminds you of.

 36. Snorkelling